hanyin88/llama-clinic/README.md

 # LLaMA-Clinic

-## This repository contains the code and dataset used for the paper: Towards Adapting Open-Source Large Language Models for Expert-Level Clinical Note Generation.
+## This repository contains the code and dataset used for the paper: Adapting Open-Source Large Language Models for Cost-Effective, Expert-Level Clinical Note Generation with On-Policy Reinforcement Learning.

 ## Local setup
 Install dependencies.
 We used conda environment.